-Many people understand that highways can be exceptionally deadly because of the speed at which cars travel, the large influx of cars in multi-lanes, and the sheer amount of distractions that can make driving difficult, from eye-catching billboards to internal distractions like texting and talking on the phone.
+Many people understand that highways can be exceptionally deadly due to the speed at which cars travel, the large number of cars in multi-lanes, and the sheer amount of distractions that can make driving difficult, from eye-catching billboards to internal distractions like texting and talking on the phone.

 However, many Texans might not be aware that the state boasts some of the deadliest highways in the nation.
 And Houston has its fair share of dangerous highways.

 According to the Houston Chronicle and Houston Public Media News 88.7, approximately 700 people have died in 200 fatal crashes in one month alone.
+Interstate 30 and Interstate 820 are often cited as the deadliest stretch of highways in Texas, with numerous fatal accidents reported annually.
 Auto accident attorneys in Texas see the results every day.

 Moreover, the research also points out that approximately 1/3 of people who have died in a highway accident have done so on a Texas highway.
-Texas has more fatal truck accidents than any other state.
+Texas has the highest number of fatal truck accidents of any state.

-Overall, the research works to point out that Texas highways are not only deadly, but they also create a platform where this kind of deadliness does not seem to be ebbing up anytime soon.
+Overall, the research highlights that Texas highways are deadly and create a platform where this kind of danger does not seem to be abating anytime soon.

 With this in mind, one should be cautious when driving across one of the listed Texas highways.

-The deadliest highways have been measured utilizing several reports that consider factors such as the number of accidents, rate of deaths per accident, comparison of accidents versus the loss of life, and other potentially dangerous incidents.
+Several reports have measured the deadliest highways, considering factors such as the number of accidents, the rate of deaths per accident, the comparison of accidents versus the loss of life, and other potentially dangerous incidents.

 Some of the top deadly highways in Texas, and roughly in the United States overall, include: